fabiang/assetic-module/docs/tips.md

 ## Using ZfcRbac module?

-Please note anyone using `zf2-assetic-module` with `ZfcRbac` you will experience this same issue on (Access Denied)[https://github.com/widmogrod/zf2-assetic-module/pull/41].
+Please note anyone using `assetic-module` with `ZfcRbac` you will experience this same issue on (Access Denied)[https://github.com/widmogrod/zf2-assetic-module/pull/41].
 This is due to the white list of acceptable errors in assetic.
 You will need to allow the firewall errors in your assetic configuration to get css on your access denied pages:

 ```
 use Zend\Mvc\Application;